FAQs

 $ aws s3 ls s3://revelio-client-<client-name>/

-# To copy all files from your S3 bucket to the current working directory on your local machine, use the following code:
+# To sync all files from your S3 bucket to the current working directory on your local machine, use the following code:

-# To copy all files from a folder in your S3 bucket to the current working directory on your local machine, use the following code:
+# To sync all files from a folder in your S3 bucket to the current working directory on your local machine, use the following code:

 When is your data delivered?
 And how frequently is it updated?
 Clients will receive updated data from the previous month on the 15th of each month.
-For example, December data (including headcounts, inflows, outflows, etc) would all become available by January 15th.
+For example, December data (including headcounts, inflows, outflows, etc.) would become available by January 15th.

-If you would like your data to be updated more frequently, we also offer a daily data feed.
-Keep in mind that the daily data feed is not as comprehensive as the monthly updates.
+If you would like your data to be updated more frequently, we also offer weekly or daily data delivery for select feeds.

 What are your data sources?
-Our data is sourced from a variety of publicly accessible datasets including data from online professional profiles, online employee reviews, H-1B visa filings, job postings on aggregator sites and career pages, and WARN layoff notices.
+Our data comes from a variety of publicly accessible online data sources, including online professional profiles, online employee reviews, job postings from company career pages and aggregator sites, and WARN layoff notices.

 How many companies and positions do you cover?
-Our data covers all public and private companies, which comes out to roughly 20 million companies globally, and it observes over 400 million active positions.
+Our data covers more than 20 million public and private companies globally, and it includes over 400 million active positions.

 Can you cover companies that are not in your sample file?
 Yes, if there are any specific companies you are interested in tracking that are not included in the standard trial or sample files, we can include them upon request.

 How do you treat company subsidiaries?
 When a company acquires or merges with another company, we will include the subsidiary as a part of the parent company, even retroactively, before the acquisition took place.
-For example, we include all of Whole Foods employees as part of Amazon, during 2008-2016, even though Amazon only acquired Whole Foods in 2017.
-The reason for this decision is that we want to avoid seeing an artificial spike in headcount when an acquisition or spinoff occurs.
+For example, we include employee headcounts of Whole Foods as part of Amazon’s headcounts from 2008 to 2016, even though Amazon only acquired Whole Foods in 2017.
+We treat subsidiaries in this way because we want to avoid seeing an artificial spike in headcount when an acquisition or spinoff occurs.
+However, we can break out data for companies’ subsidiaries upon request.

 Modeling